spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/install.md

 11. Track the installation process using the command below.
 Palette is ready when the deployments in the namespaces `cp-system`, `hubble-system`, `ingress-nginx`, `jet-system`, and `ui-system` reach the _Ready_ state.
-The installation takes between two to three minutes to complete.
+The installation takes two to three minutes to complete.

     ```shell
     kubectl get pods --all-namespaces --watch